 "The Opposition welcome any efforts to safeguard healthcare for the estimated 190,000 UK expats living in the EU and the 50 million or so nationals who travel abroad to EEA countries each year."

 The timing of the Bill was also criticized by several MPs, but ultimately it passed on the nod.
-The Healthcare (International Arrangements) Bill will now continue to committee stage.
+The Healthcare (International Arrangements) Bill was then committed to a Public Bill Committee.

 What is the Healthcare (International Arrangements) Bill?